CrescentonC/mlscript/README.md

         at the root directory of `java-tree-sitter`
       - Checking out to commit `b6ec26f181dd059eedd506fa5fbeae1b8e5556c8` for `tree-sitter-haskell`

-      After the above changes are made, run
+      After the above changes are made, run at the root directory of `java-tree-sitter`:
       ```
       ./build.py -o libjava-tree-sitter-haskell -v ../tree-sitter-haskell
       ```
-      at the root
-      directory of `java-tree-sitter` to compile the dynamic library.
+      to compile the dynamic library.
 Then move the output file to `java.library.path` (which can be shown by executing `java -XshowSettings:properties`).

       After installing the prerequisites, change your working directory to the root of this repository and